mmvrstudio/Alien_Note_Taker/README.md

      Description:
     - Alien Note Taker can simply be used to take notes and save them.
-This app was deployed through Heroku using Git.
+I created this app using html, css and vanilla javascript (yummi!).

     Instructions: